auth0/Auth0.swift/README.md

                                     evaluationPolicy: .deviceOwnerAuthentication)
 ```

-> ⚠️ Retrieving the user information with `credentialsManager.user` will not be protected by Biometric authentication.
+> ⚠️ Retrieving the user information with `credentialsManager.user` will not be protected by biometric authentication.

 #### Credentials Manager errors